Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Since supplements are required to provide at least 100% of their listed amounts of ingredients at the time you purchase them and, if properly maintained, until a listed expiration date, it is customary and acceptable for companies to put in a bit more (an "overage") than the listed amount of an ingredient to compensate for normal degradation.
 In fact, according the USP, up to 50% more is permitted for B vitamins.

 So, yes, it is possible that your multivitamin provided more than the daily upper limit of vitamin B6 -- putting you at some risk of toxicity.
 This is because your supplement provided an amount of B6 close to the upper limit (and much more than normally needed) and there is an allowable manufacturing overage, as noted above.
 However, side effects have generally been reported with daily intakes above 200 mg and, more typically, above 1,000 mg, so it would be unusual for the B6 in your supplement alone (if properly made) to cause the side effects you reported.
-Foods also contribute B6, but it would also be unusual for any non-fortified food to have put you over the UL since foods naturally rich in B6 (like liver, other meats, potatoes, and bananas) only provide about 0.25 to 1 mg of B6 per serving ? although enough to meet the daily requirement.
+Foods also contribute B6, but it would also be unusual for any non-fortified food to have put you over the UL since foods naturally rich in B6 (like liver, other meats, potatoes, and bananas) provide about 0.25 to 1 mg of B6 per serving.